Let’s put this in the front: nobody here works for openHAB. The community members are helping with an Open Source Project, not a commercial software.

 Generally - no.

-It’s seen as bad manners and is essentially demanding an answer from someone.
-At least in the initial post.
-In a bump, maybe, but that also depends on the person on the other end.
+That’s at least in the initial post.
+In followup posts you might be doing that, but that also depends on the person on the other end.

 At the very least if you do mention someone in the post using